 Final Thoughts Exploring Savannah as a Solo Traveler

-I found Savannah to be a great trip for a solo traveler.
-The city and surrounding area is beautiful and everyone seemed friendly.
+I found Savannah to be a great destination for a solo traveler.
+The city and surrounding area are beautiful and everyone seemed friendly.

 Locals and other visiting tourists alike would strike up conversations in restaurants, in lines, and if you appeared lost would offer to help.